E-G-C/avs-workshop-step-by-step/module-1-task-2.md

 After you connect your AVS with the existing VNet, you'll peer it with another AVS lab environment.
-The process used in this section is the same for when connecting from the Azure VMWare Solution to On-Premises.
+The process used in this section is the same for when connecting from the Azure VMware Solution to On-Premises.

 ExpressRoute Global Reach is used to connect AVS to AVS in a different region, and On-premises environments to AVS.
 The ExpressRoute Global Reach connection is